-The electric motor box assembly is controlled by its switch at the helm.
+The electric motor box assembly is controlled by its switch.
 In the event of battery failure or storage, the motor box can be opened manually.

 TOOL KIT - OPTIONAL

 A tool kit assists you with correcting minor mechanical and electrical problems.
 For location of the tool kit, refer to Section 1, Layout.